 Not to mention that a visual refresh is always a good idea.
 Nicely designed visuals are key to making a good first impression, reinforcing the messaging – making your presentations memorable and differentiating you from your competitors.

-2. You use the same content for every presentation
+2. You use the same content for every sales presentation

-If the same content is used every time the presentation is given regardless of the audience then you have a generic presentation.
+If the same content is used every time the presentation is given regardless of the audience then you have a generic sales pitch presentation.

 The problem with a generic presentation is that a large amount of the content is not relevant to that particular customer that you are presenting to.
 The customer is having to sit through too much information whilst having to disseminate what is being told to them and try to understand the relevance it has to them.

 Instead, you could be using navigation to tell a story based on what the customer wants to hear.
 Your business presentation can include different content for each industry or stakeholder that you will encounter.
 With navigation, the presenter is able to show the content that is relevant to the discussion that they are having with the customer, which means the message will more likely resonate with them, helping to improve understanding and engagement.

 Navigation is the key that helps to make all this possible – and is central to an effective interactive presentations.

 3. Each salesperson uses a different business presentation